uvalib/shakespeare/_news/README.md

 Link and copy lines in a news article file are expected; thus HTML will be generated for those sections whether these fields do not exist or are empty strings.
-For example, if you leave the link value as an empty string then HTML will still be generated for a hyperlink and when the mouse is hovered over the title it will work like a link.
+For example, if you leave the "link" value as an empty string then HTML will still be generated for a hyperlink and when the mouse is hovered over the title it will work like a link.
 But it will just wind up reloading the current page.